opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     A contest conducted to decide a previous contest in which no single selection received the number of votes required to decide the election.

 Selection
-    An option available to a voter in an election contest.
+    A predetermined option that voters could select on a ballot in an election contest.

 Term of Office
     The period of time a person elected to a public office is expected to hold the public office before being re-elected or replaced.